Re-usable Menstrual Hygiene Kits

 “Women walk for days in the hopes of getting a kit for themselves or a young girl in their family.
 This small kit contribution makes a colossal difference to girls and women in rural Nepal, as it allows women to receive education by not missing school during their periods.
 Dignity for all!”

 Altitude Project provided 200 of these kits in 2019, and another 200 in 2020.
-The number of kits needed was determined by nurses from the Dolpo.
+In 2021 we partnered with Nomad’s clinic.
+Tsering Wangmo organized the order and delivery of 400 menstrual hygiene kits to the women and girls in the villages of Shimen and Tinje, and for 50 kits to be delivered to Namdo as requested by ward chairman Pemma Wangchen.
 The kits are only $10 each but are life changing for the girls and women of the Dolpo.

 Nurses provide health education as part of the kit distributions.
 Days For Girls believes that, “Education is the key to creating long-lasting, sustainable change in communities and breaking down many of the barriers girls face.”